 Enhance the reliability and specificity of LLM responses by applying intricate prompt engineering furnished with insightful context.
 Utilizing a refined query like, “What is Cleopatra VII’s significance in Roman history?” could induce the LLM to generate a response that offers a nuanced depiction of Cleopatra VII’s intricate relationships with key Roman figures like Julius Caesar and Mark Antony.

-Phase 4: Integration of Retrieval-Augmented Generation Methodology
+Phase 4: Integration of RAG Methodology

 4.1 Deployment of Semantic Embedding Mechanism